Classification of critically fixed anti-Thurston maps: Thurston theory for orientation-reversing maps

-For the definition of $L$ and $A$, we ignore any components of $f^{-1}(\gamma_k)$ which are peripheral, or which are not homotopic to some curve in $\Gamma$.
-Permuting the elements in $\Gamma$ leads to matrices which are conjugate by permutation matrices, and since we will only be interested in the equivalence class of $A$ under this equivalence relation, we will occasionally be a little sloppy in considering $\Gamma$ as a set of curves, instead of an ordered tuple.
+In the definition of $L$ and $A$, we ignore any components of $f^{-1}(\gamma_k)$ that are not essential or not homotopic to some curve in $\Gamma$.
+Permuting the elements in $\Gamma$ obviously leads to matrices that are conjugate by permutation matrices.
+Since we will only be interested in the equivalence class of $A$ under this conjugacy relation, with a slight abuse of notation, we may sometimes treat $\Gamma$ as a set of curves instead of an ordered tuple.
+We also note that the linear map $L$ and the matrix $A$ depend only on the homotopy classes of the curves in $\Gamma$.